Nexfinity/CakeyBot-Wiki/en/feature/announcements.md

 You can set/modify messages and the announcement channel via our [web dashboard](https://cakey.bot/dashboard).
 Just log in, select a server, and head on over to the "Announcements" page.
 Once here you can select a channel as well as setting the custom message.
 You can set a message for any one of these events, some of them or all of them.
 You can also set different channels for each event type.

+> Each of the Join, Leave, Ban, and Boost announcement messages is limited to 4,000 characters.
+{.is-info}

 > In order to have Cakey Bot send the messages, you will have to set a channel for Cakey Bot to post to.
 You can find more information about this below.
 {.is-info}